elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 end
 ```

-`Task.Supervisor.async` takes in a first argument of the supervisor we want to use.
+`Task.Supervisor.async/5` takes in a first argument of the supervisor we want to use.
 If we pass in a tuple of `{SupervisorName, location}`, it will start up the given supervisor on the given remote node.
 However, if we pass `Task.Supervisor` a first argument of a supervisor name along, it will use that supervisor to supervise the task locally.

-Let's make the `remote_supervisor` function configurable based on environment.
+Let's make the `remote_supervisor/1` function configurable based on environment.
 In the development environment, it will return `{Chat.TaskSupervisor, recipient}` and in the test environment it will return `Chat.TaskSupervisor`.

 We'll do this via application variables.